Grewfisk/nerd.nu-Moderation-GUI/README.md

 https://github.com/Grewfisk/nerd.nu-Moderation-GUI/releases

 #### If you already have existing macros:
-Download the Manual Install then see [this page](https://github.com/Grewfisk/nerd.nu-Moderation-GUI/blob/master/Manual-Installation.md) for instructions.
+Download the Manual Install zip then see [this page](https://github.com/Grewfisk/nerd.nu-Moderation-GUI/blob/master/Manual-Installation.md) for instructions.

 #### If you have not used macro mod before:
-Install macromod from [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1275039-macro-keybind-mod) then copy the contents of Nerd.nu.Moderation.GUI.r2.zip into your minecraft folder.
+Install macromod from [here](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1275039-macro-keybind-mod).
+Download the regular zip.
+Copy the contents of the zip archive into your minecraft folder.
 Open the GUI in-game by pressing the ~ key.

 #### Changelog:
+###### r3
+* Fixed packaging mistake that caused the GUI to not load correctly.

+###### r2
 * Fixed an issue with reopening modreqs when there wasn't any previously closed by user.